Calamity Jane (1953 film): Subtext

-The film has been popular with some lesbian audiences for its depiction of a character which can be read as lesbian, and was screened at the London Lesbian and Gay Film Festival in 2006.
+The film has been popular with some lesbian audiences for its depiction of a character which can be read as lesbian, and was screened at the London Lesbian and Gay Film Festival in 2006, 53 years after its original production and release.
 Film critic Jamie Stuart points to the film's lesbian overtones in Jane being played as a strong, independent woman who shares a house with a woman, the two of them painting "Calam and Katie" on its door.
 Armond White sees the film as approaching sexuality in a way that Hollywood was not openly able to do, describing the empathy and envy (despite this resulting from conflict over a man) between Jane and Katie's characters as "a landmark display of girl-on-girl attraction."

 Out magazine described the film's award-winning song, "Secret Love," as "the first gay anthem."
+In a 2011 interview with The Advocate, Day, then age 89 and long retired, was asked about the song being embraced by the gay community.
+She replied, "I was not aware of that, but that's wonderful."